What is a state supplemental payment and who can get it?

 (d) You receive SSI because you are blind under WAC 388-474-0001

-(e) You are determined eligible for SSP by the division of developmental disabilities; or
+(e) You are determined eligible for SSP by the developmental disabilities administration; or

 (f) You are eligible for and receive SSI as a foster child receiving specific services through children's administration behavior rehabilitation services (BRS) for part or all of a month, and not eligible for foster care reimbursement under Title IV-E of the Social Security Act.